-Careful considerations are given to the environment when we make business decisions.
-The core objectives to our environmental management approach are to comply with all the relevant environmental laws in the market regions that the Company operates in, implement a sound monitoring system to manage environmental risks, disclose and report the Company's environmental impacts and performance via this ESG report as accurate as possible, and set targets to our environmental performance and exerting effort to achieve them.
+The Company has always cared a great amount for the environment.
+The main objective to our environmental management approach is to comply with all the relevant environmental laws in the market regions that the Company operates in, which includes the implementation of a sound monitoring system to manage environmental risks, accurately reporting the Company's environmental impacts and performance in our ESG report, and most importantly, establishing achievable environmental targets and making efforts to reach these goals.